nicocriscuolo/StructuRly/README.md

 -   [ADMIXTURE](http://software.genetics.ucla.edu/admixture/)

-Moreover, the user has the possibility to launch the Terminal (to start an *ADMIXTURE* population analysis) or the *STRUCTURE* software (if it is installed on the computer) directly from the user interface of **StructurRly** (this function is currently available for macOS and Linux users).
+Moreover, the user has the possibility to launch the Terminal (to start an *ADMIXTURE* population analysis) or the *STRUCTURE* software directly from the user interface of **StructurRly** (this function is currently available for macOS and Linux users).
+To make this buttons work, both softwares need to be installed on your computer.

 N. B.: If you use a Linux based machine, to properly configure **R** and to install some **StructuRly** dependencies you may need specific Linux libraries in order to make these softwares work with this operative system.
 To install these libraries in **R** just follow the instructions displayed inside the **R** console when you load the dependency packages.